RBD: 2004–2005: Rebelde and Nuestro Amor

-RBD (abbreviation for "ReBelDe" • English: Rebel) was formed on 30 October 2004, following the premiere of Mexican soap opera Rebelde (produced by Pedro Damian and adapted from the original Argentinian creation of Chris Morena's Rebelde Way).
+RBD (abbreviation for "ReBelDe" • English: Rebel) was formed on 30 October 2004, following the premiere of Mexican soap opera Rebelde (produced by Pedro Damian and adapted from the original Argentinian creation of Cris Morena's Rebelde Way).
 The members were Anahí, Alfonso Herrera, Dulce María, Christopher von Uckermann, Maite Perroni and Christian Chávez.
 The band released their debut single, "Rebelde", one month before the group officially formed, on 30 September.
 Their debut album of the same name was released on 11 November 2004, by EMI.
 All four singles from the album were number-one hits in Mexico.

 The band performing in Tijuana during Tour Generación RBD in 2005.

 Rebelde sold well in the United States, reaching number 95 on the Billboard 200 and number two on the Latin Albums chart.
 In July 2005, a live CD/DVD, Tour Generación RBD En Vivo, was released.
 The CD/DVD documented their tour around Mexico that included 45 sold-out concerts across the country, including sixteen in Mexico City.
 In Spain, Rebelde spent five weeks on the top of the charts and was certified 3× Platinum for having sold over 240,000 copies.

 With the success of the telenovela, the group used the hiatus between the first and second season to release their second album, Nuestro Amor, on 22 September 2005.
 This album included twelve songs, plus "Una Canción", a live recording, and "Liso, Sensual", a studio version of a song previously performed on their last tour.
 The album set record sales in Mexico, selling 127,000 copies on its release day and 160,000 copies in its first week.
 In the U.S., the album topped the Latin Albums chart for three weeks and peaked at number 88 on the Billboard 200.
 The four singles reached number one in Mexico.
 In the U.S., "Nuestro Amor", "Aún hay algo" and "Este corazón" charted on the Hot Latin Songs chart at numbers six, 24 and 10, respectively.
 Nuestro Amor was certified 2× Platinum in Spain.
 In November 2005, a Portuguese version of their debut album was released, titled Rebelde (Edição Brasil).